malinovvski/malinovvski.github.io/_posts/2025-08-04-tryhackme-evilgpt.md

 ## Summary

-This was a short but creative challenge where understanding how the AI interprets your commands was key to success.
+This was a short and easy but creative challenge where understanding how the AI interprets your commands was key to success.
 Here's what worked for me:

 - Start with simple recon: whoami, ls -la, etc.